13 Mar Georgian History’s Influence On Modern Interiors

 It is often said that there is nothing truly original anymore, and whilst this may be true we can often find great pleasure in modern updates or new takes on an original.
-Here I take a look at a few of my favourite design and decorating trends that hark back to historic influences.
+As an interior designer in Bath, I take a look at a few of my favourite design and decorating trends that hark back to historic influences.

 The Chaise Longue

 Chaise longue’s have been around since the Georgian era and have been loved ever since.
 As time and trends have moved on the style of the couches has evolved but the principle has remained the same, a long reclining chair.
 You will see the chairs everywhere now in many different interpretations, and are a great luxury for modern homes.
 They really stand out as a fashionable piece and can add instant glamour to a bedroom or lounge area. the piece pictured is by the highly sought after brand Christopher Guy.

 Introduced in the 1700s the wing chairs design was created to reduce the drafts felt by its occupant or to protect a ladies delicate skin from the effects of the heat from a roaring fire.
 No longer required in practical terms its interesting and dramatic shape is favoured by interior and furniture designers the world over withs ome amazing contemporary forms evolving from it.
 The above example is gain from my favourite Christopher Guy.

 Velvet is a luxurious fabric that has been used for centuries, and more recently it has been brought back in to fashion and updated with differing vibrant colours.
 There are several different types of the fabric and they vary in textures and patterns.
 Velvet is created by two types of woven tufted fabric in which the cut threads are evenly distributed with a short dense pile.
 The fabric goes back to the fourteenth century and was originated in Kashmir.
 Velvet can often be seen as a little 70s but can really be an edgy an interesting way to add a cosy twist to your home.
 Look for high quality pieces in a colour that can stand the test of time.